+If you have a law firm, new employees will start from time to time.
+The question is how do you onboard these employees?
+How do you acclimate them to your law firm?
 For recent and new graduates, they are used to being taught in school.
-They are used to being in a classroom environment where there is teaching and instruction.
+They are used to being in a classroom environment with teaching and instruction.
 Many in life expect a continuation of their schooling.
 To their disappointment, this is not how it works in the vast majority of law firms.
-Employees have to come in and perform.
+Employees have to come in and perform with limited on-the-job training.

 The reality is law firms exist to provide legal services to clients.
 Training takes place in colleges and universities.
 At a law firm, the work being performed is real.
 So, there certainly can and should be onboarding of new employees, but training is for academia.